-Lidded drinks and contained i.e. bagged or pre-packaged snacks are allowed.
-No outside or prepared meals are allowed.
+Lidded drinks and contained snacks (pre-packaged or bagged) are allowed inside the library.
+No prepared meals are allowed.

 Students, faculty, and staff members must have their Richmond Community College IDs to use the library facilities or resources.
 Community patrons must obtain a guest pass at the Lee Building in order to use the library.

 The RichmondCC Library’s Collection Development Policy exists to guide the development of the Library’s Collection.
 This collection consists of print and electronic media, as well as physical objects.
 As trends shift in how people create and share information, the makeup of the Library’s collection will change.
 While keeping up with those trends, the Library will strive to support its mission and that of the College.

 The main objective of the collection is to support the curriculum at RichmondCC.
 The secondary objective is to provide enriching materials to foster literacy and lifelong learning in the campus community and within Richmond and Scotland Counties.
 To these ends, Library staff will make available materials that directly relate to college courses, as well as literary material that appeals to the general interest of the surrounding community.

 Selection of materials will be based on authoritative sources.
 Criteria for selection will include:

 Relevance to curriculum needs of students.

 Relevance to instructional needs, as advised by faculty.

 Provide for diversity of interest and levels of ability.

 Present varied points of view and concepts.